planetruby/gems/2020/21-addressable.md

 What makes `addressable` popular is that it's a low-level library that is a [direct dependency of many highly popular gems](https://rubygems.org/gems/addressable/reverse_dependencies) as well as an indirect dependency of Rails itself.
 There is a very high chance that you already rely on this gem in code you've written by virtue of popular gems that use it under the hood.

-To explains why people may not be familiar with it, Ruby *itself* comes with a [different URI implementation in the standard library](https://ruby-doc.org/stdlib-2.7.2/libdoc/uri/rdoc/URI.html).
+This explains why people may not be familiar with it, Ruby *itself* comes with a [different URI implementation in the standard library](https://ruby-doc.org/stdlib-2.7.2/libdoc/uri/rdoc/URI.html).
 Because `addressable` isn't part of the _standard_ library, most tutorials and blog posts dealing with URIs default to using the standard library version rather than introducing `addressable` as an unexplained dependency.
 Fair enough.

 ## Why use Addressable?